Free Newsletters - Space - Defense - Environment - Energy - Solar - Nuclear

 In some rural areas, municipal water suppliers are talking about mandatory restrictions because they have seen such a dramatic drop in the water table that they fear being unable to fulfill deliveries to customers, Fuchs said.

-"Things have really developed over the last two months and conditions have worsened just that quick and that is really unprecedented," he said.
+"Things have really developed over the last two months and conditions have worsened just that quick and that is really unprecedented," he added.

 "Definitely exports are going to suffer because there is going to be less available and the markets are already reflecting that.

-"It's anticipated that this drought is going to persist through the next couple of months at least and conditions are not overly favorable to see any widespread improvement," he added.
+"It's anticipated that this drought is going to persist through the next couple of months at least and conditions are not overly favorable to see any widespread improvement."

 President Barack Obama's administration has opened up protected US land to help farmers and ranchers hit by the drought and encouraged crop insurance companies to forgo charging interest for a month.